cihai/unihan-etl/README.rst

 UNIHAN database's documentation specifies how multiple values (lists) and structured information (hashes/dicts) are packed into fields. unihan-etl carefully handles these fields in a uniform output.
 Support only available on JSON, YAML and python output.
+It also removes null values.

 JSON, ``$ unihan-etl -F json``: